BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 npm -v
 ```

-Now that we have Node.js setup, let's initialize out project
+Now that we have Node.js setup, let's initialize our project

 * Create your project directory (I called mine Slackbot)
 * Initialize git